SarahL-Ironhack/IronSarah/labs/module 2/lab3/readme.md

 C. Probability of having a 6 on both dice = 1/6 of having a 6 on each die so 1/6 x 1/6 = 1/36

 Challenge 2:
-One player picks two cards from a poker deck.
-Describe the measurable space and the random variable for:
-* A. The number of figures he picks.
-* B. The sum of card values.
-Consider that the value of figures is 10 and the value of aces is 15.
-* C. The number of hearts or spades he picks.

-Describe the following events:
-* Case A: The number of figures in the cards the player picked is two.
-* Case B: The sum of card values is 17.
-* Case C: The value of both cards is less than 8.

 A. Total cards = 52
 Total figures = 4x4 = 16